WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 # Inplementation of Quantum Noise
-Quantum noise is a sophisticated topic in quantum physics, in quantum computation, it can be roughly divided into several types/channels, like amplitude damping, phase damping, which is shown in picture below.
+Quantum noise is a sophisticated topic in quantum physics, in quantum computation, it can be roughly divided into several types/channels, like amplitude damping, phase damping, which is shown in picture below,

 <p align="center">
 <img src="./fig_md/UnitedErrorModel.svg" width="1600" />